 Did more participants show an improvement in their HS skin lesions when treated with bimekizumab compared to the placebo?

 Yes.
-Overall, the researchers found that in Part 1, more participants who received bimekizumab had their skin lesions reduced, compared to the participants who received the placebo.
+Overall, the researchers found that more of the participants who received bimekizumab Dose A during Part 1 of this study had an improvement in their HS skin lesions compared to the participants who received the placebo.